hyeo151/react-timer/README.md

-'''This is A React-Timer App
+### This is A React-Timer App

 Tech Stack

 NEXTJS 14 - App Router
 TailwindCSS
 TypeScript

+Auth and Database
+Supabase

 ## Getting Started